onamfc/gravity-forms-clevertap-integration/readme.txt

 No problem!
 You can easily update the email field mapping in the form settings without touching any code.

-= Does this replace my current functionality? =

-Yes, once configured, this plugin will handle all the CleverTap integration automatically, so you can remove the manual code from your theme's functions.php file.

 == Changelog ==

 = 1.0.0 =